-The main aim of the course is to give knowledge about how the glaciers respond on climate changes.
-A global perspective will be given with emphasis on examples from Polar Regions.
-Focus will be on understanding processes and impacts of the climate on glacier behaviour.
+The main aim of the course is to give knowledge about how the glaciers respond to climate changes.
+A global perspective will be given with emphasis on examples from polar regions.
+The focus will be on understanding the processes and impacts of the climate on glacier behaviour.

 During the course you will: